UbiquityRobotics/rssh-config/README.md

 ## Setting up

-Pull the git repository on a server of your choice. `cd` into the folder and run `docker-compose up -d`
+Pull the git repository on a server of your choice. `cd` into the folder and run `docker-compose up --build -d`

 > [!NOTE]
 > The following command will create a folder `/etc/docker/compose/rssh` and copy the compose file to it.
 > Changes to your local file will not affect the installed service.

+If you're running it for the first time, run `make letsencrypt` to generate an SLL certificate.
+If you already have a cetificate, run `make generate_dhparam` instead.

 To install as a service, use `make install`.